NovTangoPapa/novtangopapa.github.io/resume.md

 subtitle: Looking for a foot in the door
 ---

-I am currently working in a helpdesk position for a municipal government, and am seeking employment which will further my knowledge and experience in information security.
+I am currently working as an Endpoint Technician at a San Francisco based tech company, and I am seeking employment to gain further knowledge in information security.
+I am teachable, and eager to learn new skills.

 ### Certifications